luisabreu102030/skin_cancer/README.md

     <img src="/readme_images/cancer_prevalent_localization_gender.png">
 </div>

-Melanocytic nevi is prevalent in all body parts except in the face region, where Benign keratosis-like lesions are prevalent.
-Melanoma are commonly diagnosed in the back, lower and upper extrimities regions.
+Melanocytic Nevi is widely distributed in all parts of the body, except for the face area where Benign Keratosis-like Lesions are more common.
+Melanoma is frequently diagnosed in the back, lower and upper extremities regions.

 <div align="center">
     <img src="/readme_images/cancer_prevalent_localization.png">